Fat Lie Theory: The fat extension of a VB-groupoid

-and it is equivariant with respect to the canonical left/right actions of $F_G^\textnormal{cat}$. \end{definition}
+and it is equivariant with respect to the canonical left/right (diagonal) actions of $F_G^\textnormal{cat}$. \end{definition}

 \begin{remark} The above definition can be seen to define the intrinsic object behind a ``weak representation'' of \cite{Wolbert}.
-Namely, as was already observed in \cite{VBgroupoidsruths}, a splitting $\Sigma$ of a VB-groupoid $V_G$ can be seen as a map
+Namely, as was already observed in \cite{VBgroupoidsruths}, a splitting $\Sigma$ of a VB-groupoid $V_G$ can be seen as a section

-(that is not necessarily a functor).
+of the projection $V_G^\textnormal{cat} \ra G$ (that is not necessarily a functor).
 Therefore, such a map should be seen as ``splitting'' a fat category extension.
-This leads precisely to the axioms of a weak representation as in \cite{Wolbert}.
+Decomposing $\widehat V_G^\textnormal{cat}$ using $\Sigma$, this leads precisely to the axioms of a weak representation as in \cite{Wolbert}.
 There, it is proved that the category of weak representations is equivalent to the category of (split) $2$-term ruths and to the category of VB-groupoids. \end{remark}

 \begin{remark} As we will see in Section \ref{sec: functorial aspects}, the comparison map

 from above can be seen as the ``identity map'' of the fat category extensions $F_G^\textnormal{cat}$. \end{remark}